kaivalyadurafe99/SMS-Spam-Detection/README.md

 .
 Used different classification algorithms like Logistic Regression, SVM, Decision Tree, Random Forest and Naive Bayes to detect the sms spam or not spam.

 .
-Among all these algorithms the Random Forest algorithm perform well on training data which gives the best accuracy and precision score.
+Among all these algorithms the Logistic Regression algorithm perform well on training data which gives the best accuracy and precision score.

 .
 Acheived the model accuracy of 97.64%.